RightCliick/oot-overlay/README.md

 ### This project is currently in a VERY rough-prototype state, first-version visual modules are on-screen but no memory reading / data allocation has been completed yet

-This current prototype allows the user to select and change the shown widgets, as well as browsing an external wiki that gets pulled up on the default browser of the machine
+This current prototype allows the user to select and change the shown widgets, as well as giving the user links to external wiki articles for walkthroughs
-The functions of the contextual hints, map markers, and objective guides are still a WIP since the implementation of changing it based on user location has been difficult to complete
+The desired functions of the contextual hints, map markers, and objective guides are still a WIP since the implementation of changing it based on user location has been difficult to complete, but the widgets do display and work as intended in terms of their logic